© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow 590m south-east of Charterhouse Warren Farm is a scheduled monument protected by Historic England under reference 1008076.
 View the official record →

-Bowl barrow 590m south-east of Charterhouse Warren Farm is a Bronze Age funerary monument located in Somerset.
+Bowl barrow 590m south-east of Charterhouse Warren Farm is a Bronze Age burial monument located on the Mendip plateau in Somerset.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008076.

 Bowl barrow 590m south-east of Charterhouse Warren Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008076.